IzODA/labs/choose-your-path/README.md

 done already in our Unix environment.
 Although we've come up with the same conclusion, lets see what additional validation we can get by simply visualizing the data.

+*Note - The visual package, Brunel-Visualization, has current restrictions for Windows 10 browsers.
+When the cell is run, the cell will complete, but no visualization will appear.
+In the event this is the case, pictures have been provided.*

+[brunel-jobnames]: images/brunel-jobnames.png "brunel-jobnames"
+[brunel-userids]: images/brunel-userids.png "brunel-userids"
+[brunel-pie-userids]: images/brunel-pie-userids.png "brunel-pie-userids"

 First we will want to load our visualization package known as brunel.

 Issue the following command in the first open cell: